mattvenn/turtleprize/lesson-3-handout.md

+# Lesson 3

-# Conditional statements
+## Conditional statements

 In our programs so far we have only covered sequences and looped sequences.
 When we want our program to do something different depending on its environment, we need to use conditionals.

 A conditional statement allows us to test if something is true, and if it is then do something different.
-This example does 3 different things depending on what the variable `a` is set to.
+This example does 3 different things depending on what the variable `loops` is set to.

 ***conditional_demo.py